praveen4399/SALES-DASHBOARD/README.md

-# Project Title
-## Power BI Sales Dashboard: Analytics & Insights
+# Power BI Sales Dashboard: Analytics & Insights
 ### Short Description
 This project features an interactive Power BI dashboard designed to analyze and visualize sales data for improved business decision-making.
 The dashboard provides comprehensive reporting on product, customer, and geographical sales trends, highlighting key performance metrics, growth opportunities, and actionable insights for stakeholders.